 Cloud Case Studies

-Fictional case studies of cloud platform compromises across AWS, Azure, and GCP.
+Case studies for real-world investigations for cloud platform compromises across AWS, Azure, and GCP.
 Includes unauthorized accesses to cloud storage buckets and kubernetes clusters, as well as cryptomining incidents.

 AWS

-Investigation and Analysis: Using AWS CloudTrail and AWS S3 Access Logs, our team conducted a thorough investigation across the timeframe of S3 bucket exposure.
+Investigation and Analysis: A thorough investigation was conducted using detailed logs from AWS CloudTrail and AWS Access Logs.
 These logs were instrumental in tracing the source and extent of the access.
-By analyzing the access patterns and IP addresses involved, we confirmed that the exposed data was repeatedly accessed by external entities.
+By analyzing the access patterns and IP addresses involved, we could confirm that the exposed data was accessed by external entities.

 Mitigation Strategies: Post-detection, the primary focus was on damage control and preventing future incidents.
 The following steps were undertaken: